swiftlang/swift-org-website/documentation/cxx-interop/project-build-setup.md

 The [Swift package manager](/package-manager/) allows Swift code to use C++ APIs in Swift.

-> As of Swift 5.9, Swift package manager does not yet provide support for using Swift APIs in C++.
+> Currently Swift package manager does not yet provide support for using Swift APIs in C++.

 ### Enabling C++ Interoperability in a Package Target